AlyMobarak/TEDxBedayia-25/DOCS.md

 | `MARKETING_MEMBER_PASSWORD_GEN`                                | Secret for generating marketing member passwords  |
 | `ALLOWED_ORIGINS`                                              | Additional CSRF-allowed origins (comma-separated) |

 P.S.
-If you ever need to add another environment variable or edit the database schema, mention me (@AlyMobarak) on the pull request that uses it or contact me on WhatsApp if you have my number.
+If you ever need to add/change an environment variable or edit the database schema, mention me (@AlyMobarak) on the pull request that uses it or contact me on WhatsApp if you have my number.

 ---